-Know the historical fort of Nurpur city in Kangra District.
-Right from the past in the century, you will be mesmerized by the aesthetics of its architecture.
-Though it is now considered as one of the important ruins of India, you cannot take your eyes off this beauty as it tells a lot about what’s gone.
+Known as the historical Fort of Nurpur, Kangra District, you will be mesmerized by the aesthetics of its architecture and rich history.
+Though it is now considered as one of the important ruins of India, you cannot take your eyes off this beauty as it tells a lot about the bygone era.

 Talking about this city, before 1947, it was considered as a princely state and was ruled by the Pathania clan of Rajputs.
 It is said that this Pathania Clan had ruled for more than eight centuries in the same region.

-Shri Brij Raj Swami Mandir.
+1. Shri Brij Raj Swami Mandir.
 The mystical atmosphere of this place will attract you for sure.
 This place is usually flocked by devotees of Lord Krishna.
-The grandeur of the temple is something to look forward to!
+The grandeur of the temple is something to look forward to.

 By Air.
 The Nurpur Fort is located on the border of Punjab and Himachal Pradesh.
 Thus, it is well-connected to other nearby regions.
 If you want to travel via flight network, then you should deboard at the Pathankot Airport and cover the remaining distance by taking some means of public transportation.